 - Placebo group

 After 4 weeks, those taking either JP alone or JP and the Vineyard Blend had less vasoconstriction after eating a high-fat meal, compared to people who took a placebo.
 In addition, the fruit/vegetable concentrate promoted a small (but significant) reduction in cholesterol levels after 4 weeks (cholesterol changed from 184 to 172).

 In my own very unscientific “study” many years ago, I noticed Juice Plus alone (no Vineyard Blend) reduced cholesterol from 260 to 220 after one month.
 My test subject was in a friend with chronically high cholesterol levels.

-One compound thought to contribute to heart disease is homocysteine, a substance that makes blood sticky and more easy to clot inside blood vessels.
+One compound thought to contribute to heart disease is homocysteine, a substance that makes blood sticky and easier to clot inside blood vessels.
 Investigators recruited 32 men (smokers and non-smokers) and randomly gave them either a placebo or Juice Plus for 6 weeks each.

 Researchers in Tokyo saw that after 4 weeks, Juice Plus supplements reduced homocysteine levels as well as markers of free radical damage.

 Reducing Inflammation Research

 Chronic, long term inflammation is thought to contribute to a variety of health problems.
 Being overweight is one thing that can raise inflammation.
 To see if this supplement helped, researchers in Australia, recruited 56 overweight adults and gave them either juice plus or a placebo for 8 weeks.

 The researchers wanted to see if the fruit and vegetable concentrate supplement would reduce inflammation caused by being overweight.
 The people took either 6 capsules of placebo or 6 capsules of fruit and vegetable supplements (4 JP and 2 orchard blend) per day.

 Results showed those taking juice plus had lower markers of inflammation and reduce cholesterol and LDL.